ljleb/sd-mecha/README.md

 - Recipe variables for general recipe templates
 - Compose recipe templates to create mega recipes
 - SD1.5 and SDXL supported
-- Merge loras (SD1.5)
+- Merge LoRAs to models and with other LoRAs (SD1.5)

 Coming soon:

+- Support arbitrary model types and versions using the `sd_mecha.extensions` module
+- Merge SDXL LoRAs to models and with other LoRAs
-- Save lora from delta space model
+- Save LoRA from delta merge space

 ## Install